-II.B.1.b) Didactic and clinical teaching should be provided by faculty members with documented interests and expertise in the subspecialty involved.
-(Detail) II.B.1.c) The number of faculty members must be sufficient to provide each resident with adequate supervision, which shall not vary substantially with the time of day or the day of the week.
-(Core) II.B.1.d) Designated faculty members must be readily and consistently available for consultation and teaching.
-(Core) II.B.2.
-Facu Ity members must: II.B.2.a) be role models of professionalism; (Core) II.B.2.b) demonstrate commitment to the delivery of safe, quality, cost-effective, patient-centered care; (Core)
+- II.B.1.
+At each participating site, there must be a sufficient number of faculty members with competence to instruct and supervise all residents at that location.
+(Core) - II.B.2.
+Faculty members must: - II.B.2.a) be role models of professionalism; (Core) - II.B.2.b) demonstrate commitment to the delivery of safe, quality, cost-effective, patient-centered care; (Core)